Stefen Romero

-Stefen Daniel Romero (born October 17, 1988) is an American former professional baseball right fielder.
-He played in Major League Baseball (MLB) for the Seattle Mariners and in Nippon Professional Baseball (NPB) for the Tohoku Rakuten Golden Eagles and Orix Buffaloes.
+Stefen Daniel Romero (STEFF-ehn, born October 17, 1988) is an American former professional baseball right fielder.
+He played for the Seattle Mariners in Major League Baseball (MLB) and Tohoku Rakuten Golden Eagles and Orix Buffaloes in Nippon Professional Baseball (NPB).

 Career

 Amateur

 Romero attended Sunnyside High School in Tucson, Arizona.
 Playing for the school's baseball team, he earned an all-southern Arizona honorable mention from the Tucson Citizen following his senior season.
 He also played for the school's basketball team.

 Romero enrolled at Pima Community College.
 After playing college baseball at Pima for two years, he transferred to Oregon State University, where he played for the Oregon State Beavers baseball team.
 In 2009, he played collegiate summer baseball with the Bourne Braves of the Cape Cod Baseball League.
 He had a .326 batting average in 2010, and was named to the All-Pac-10 Conference First Team.